learn-co-students/module-one-final-project-guidelines-london-web-100719/README.md

 #### Check current deliveries

 This page will list all your deliveries that are currently in transit.
-Details such as the price you paid for the delivery, recepient details, and contents are also shown.
+Details such as the price you paid for the delivery, recipient details, and contents are also shown.
 From each delivery you can then navigate back to the list of deliveries or the homepage.

 #### Update delivery details

-This page will also list your current deliveries but after you select a certain one, you'll be prompted to select what you want to update about it - the recepient address or recepient name.
+This page will also list your current deliveries but after you select a certain one, you'll be prompted to select what you want to update about it - the recipient address or recipient name.
 After you input the new details you'll be prompted if you're sure you want to change them, and if you choose yes the delivery and destination details will be persisted to the database, and if you choose no, you'll have the option to go back to the homepage or list the deliveries again.

 #### Check past deliveries